scifiuiguy/LBEAST_OnShape/README.md

    - **Frame Height (Z):** Adjust the overall frame height
 8. Modify any parameters as needed
 9. Click **"Accept"** to generate the frame
-10. Select the Part Studio in which you'd like to create a wall frame.
-At the far right end of the main toolbar, you should see a cube icon wrapped in curly braces with a dropdown arrow.
-That's the Custom Features menu.
-Drop it down.
-If the featurescripts you've just install have successfully compiled, you should see a new custom feature called LBEAST Wall Frame Creator.
-Click it.
-11. The default wall frame should appear in your viewport, and it's parameters will appear in a configurable dialog box.
-You can set the width and thickness of the tubes that make up the frame.
-You can set widths, heights, and depths for various components as well.

 #### Step 5: View and Edit